 The college offers trainings in other technologies to support its academic degree programs.
 For example, in 2014, a training in solar energy technology was offered to technical education faculty to support teaching and learning in the technical education areas.
 In fall 2014 and 2015, technical education faculty participated in technical trainings in automotive and air conditioning technologies in Taiwan (ROC).
-In spring 2015, a general electronics faculty and students attended a robotics technology training on island, and in fall 2015, two faculty attended a marine outboard technology training in Japan.
+In spring 2015, a general electronics faculty attended a marine outboard technology training in Japan.
 These trainings were offered to support instructional teaching and learning as well as to ensure that the college technical education degree programs and faculty remain current and relevant with the ever changing technology.
 [3.84]